Indian Rupee Faces Continued Decline Amid Economic Challenges

 T&Cs Apply

-Before trading with FXCM, consider the following terms and conditions:
+Before trading with XM, consider the following terms and conditions:

-Regulatory Compliance: FXCM is regulated by FCA (UK), ASIC (Australia), and FSCA (South Africa).
-Trading Costs & Fees: Forex spreads start from 0.2 pips.
-No commissions on standard accounts, but fees apply for raw spreads.
-Inactivity fee of $50 after 12 months of no trading activity.
+Regulatory Compliance: XM is regulated by CySEC (Cyprus), ASIC (Australia), IFSC (Belize), FSC (Dubai).
+Trading Costs & Fees: Forex spreads start from 0.6 pips.
+No commissions on most accounts.
+Inactivity fee of $5 per month after 90 days of inactivity.
 Withdrawal Conditions: Withdrawals must be processed via the same payment method as the deposit.
 Leverage Restrictions: Retail clients: Maximum leverage of 1:30.
-Professional clients: Can apply for higher leverage (up to 1:400).
-Restricted Countries: FXCM does not accept clients from the USA, Canada, North Korea, Iran.
+Professional clients & Ultra-Low Accounts: Can apply for higher leverage (up to 1:1000).
+Restricted Countries: XM does not accept clients from the USA, Canada, Israel, Iran, North Korea.

 IG is a leading global forex and CFD broker, providing access to over 80 currency pairs, stocks, commodities, and indices.
 Founded in 1974, IG is one of the most trusted and well-regulated brokers, offering advanced trading tools and multiple platforms, including MetaTrader 4 and its proprietary IG Trading Platform.